martinisaksen/calendarapp-docs/docs/source-schemas/v3/html-detail-enrichment.md

 - Pick one primary enrichment path per source.
 - If migrating, disable old detail mappings before enabling equivalent event-stage mappings.

+## Merge Precedence (Detail Vs Defaults)

+When event-stage detail enrichment is enabled, use this precedence:

+1. Detail value (from event-stage fetch)
+2. Calendar-stage value (including `literal:` defaults)
+3. Empty/null

+This applies to commonly enriched fields such as:

+- `location`
+- `venueName`
+- `venueAddress`
+- `imageUrl`
+- `eventUrl`

+Calendar defaults are fallback-only and must not overwrite non-empty detail values.

 ## Minimal pattern examples

 Pattern A: